NCAR/IPT/README.md

-# EMIT
+# IPT
-Emissions Model Interface Tool
+Input Processing Tool for MUSICA

 A collection of scripts and code to convert emissions to CAM-SE regionally refined grids